an3l/my_playground/django-setup.md

 ### 1) Create virtualenvironment
 ---
 * python3 (`-m` => module script)

-  This will place virtual env (a `bin/`, `lib/`, `lib64/`, `share/`, etc) in folder `python3 -m venv /home/anel/workspace/eacon/web-workspace/django/my_projects` Better to use shorter name `env` from current working directory in order to delete `rm -rf /path/to/env` So to create it use:
+  This will place virtual env (a `bin/`, `lib/`, `lib64/`, `share/`, etc) in folder

+  `python3 -m venv /home/anel/workspace/eacon/web-workspace/django/my_projects`

+  Better to use shorter name `env` from current working directory.

+  In order to delete `rm -rf /path/to/env`

+  So to create virtual environment, recommended way is to use:
   `python3 -m venv env`
-* python2
+* python2:\
  `virtualenv project-flights`
  `virtualenv -h`
 ### 2) Get into virtualenvironment
 ----
-`source env/bin/activate` # to get into (project-flights) environment and modify shell ; `echo $PATH /home/anel/ENV/bin`
+`source env/bin/activate` # to get into (project-flights) environment and modify shell;\
+`echo $PATH /home/anel/ENV/bin`
 * `which python && which python3`
   ```